kevinzakka/learn-linalg/README.md

 ## Todos

-- Implement QR decomposition more efficiently.
 - Implement QR algorithm with Wilkinson shifts.
 - Implement SVD.
-- Implement determinant version with QR decomposition and compare timing with LU.
 - Implement conjugate gradient.
 - Make a deblurify application using conjugate gradient.